lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 When replying to an EDHOC message_1 with an error message, the Responder has to consider the reason for which it is aborting the EDHOC session and MUST NOT specify error code TBD_ERROR_CODE if a different, more appropriate error code can be specified instead.
 For example, if the negotiation of the selected cipher suite fails (see {{Section 6.3 of RFC9528}}), the error message MUST NOT specify error code TBD_ERROR_CODE, since the error message intended to be used in that case specifies error code 2 (Wrong selected cipher suite) and conveys SUITES_R as ERR_INFO.

 When using error code TBD_ERROR_CODE, the error information specified in ERR_INFO MUST be a CBOR byte string with value the binary representation of a CBOR sequence APP_PROF_SEQ.
-This CBOR sequence is formatted like the one used for ead_value of the EAD item "Supported EDHOC application profiles" (see {{sec-app-profile-edhoc-message_1_2}}).
+This CBOR sequence has the same format and semantics of the one used for ead_value of the EAD item "Supported EDHOC application profiles" (see {{sec-app-profile-edhoc-message_1_2}}).

 The recipient peer MUST silently ignore elements of the CBOR sequence APP_PROF_SEQ that are malformed or do not conform with the intended format.